paintparty/fireworks/README.md

 **`:non-coll-length-limit`** `33`

-Sets the max length of things like strings, keywords, function names, etc., when they are nested more than 1 level deep inside a data structure.
+Sets the max length of things like strings, keywords, function names, etc., when they are nested more than one level deep inside a data structure.
 Values whose length exceeds this will be ellipsized.

 <br>